Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Simulation studies

-Our GNN architecture, summarised in Table~\reffsupp{tab:architecture}, is based on the representation \eqref{eqn:DeepSets} which, we recall, can be applied to an arbitrary number $m$ of independent spatial fields (including $m = 1$).
-The inner network, $\vec{\psi}(\cdot; \vec{\gamma}_\psi)$, is the composition of the propagation and readout modules; we use a propagation module based on \eqref{eqn:propagation:spatial} with 4 layers and 128 channels in each layer (i.e., $\vec{\Gamma}_{\!1}^{(l)}$ and $\vec{\Gamma}_{\!2}^{(l)}$ in \eqref{eqn:propagation:spatial} each have 128 rows for $l = 1,\dots,4$), and define the neighbours of a node as those points falling within 0.2 units from that node (and randomly select up to a maximum of $k = 30$ neighbours).
-We use the elementwise average for each element of $\vec{r}(\{\cdot\})$ in \eqref{eqn:readout} and each element of $\vec{a}(\{\cdot\})$ in \eqref{eqn:DeepSets}.
-The outer neural network, $\vec{\phi}(\cdot; \vec{\gamma}_\phi)$, is a DNN with three layers, with 128 neurons in the first two layers and $p$ neurons in the output layer (recall that $p$ denotes the number of parameters in the statistical model).
-For the final layer of $\vec{\phi}(\cdot; \vec{\gamma}_\phi)$, we use an exponential activation function for positive parameters and an identity activation function otherwise; for all other layers, we use a rectified linear unit (ReLU) activation function.
-In total, there are 132,100 + 129$p$ neural-network parameters.
-We perform uncertainty quantification by jointly approximating the 0.025 and 0.975 marginal posterior quantiles, as described in Section~\ref{sec:UQ}, from which 95\% central credible intervals can be constructed; our neural credible-interval estimator is based on \eqref{eqn:neuralinterval:compactprior}, with $\vec{U}(\cdot)$ and $\vec{V}(\cdot)$ given by the GNN architecture described above, but with an identity activation function for the final layers.
+where $d_{jj'} \equiv \|\vec{s}_j - \vec{s}_{j'}\|$ denotes the Euclidean distance between spatial locations $\vec{s}_j$ and $\vec{s}_{j'}$, the means \(\mu_1, \dots, \mu_{10}\) are chosen to be the midpoints of the intervals \((0, 0.015], (0.015, 0.03], \dots, (0.135, 0.15]\), the standard deviations \(\sigma_1, \dots, \sigma_{10}\) are each set to 0.00375 so that each Gaussian kernel places approximately 95\% its mass within the corresponding interval, and $\vec{\omega}^{(l)}(\cdot)$ denotes an MLP with a single hidden layer of width 128.
+We use the elementwise average for each element of $\vec{r}(\cdot)$ in \eqref{eqn:readout} and each element of $\vec{a}(\cdot)$ in \eqref{eqn:DeepSets}.
+For $\vec{\phi}(\cdot)$ in \eqref{eqn:DeepSets}, we use an MLP with 128 neurons in the first two layers and $p$ neurons in the output layer, where $p$ denotes the number of parameters in the statistical model.
+For the final layer of $\vec{\phi}(\cdot)$, we use an exponential activation function for positive parameters and an identity activation function otherwise; for all other layers of our architecture (including those of the propagation module), we use a rectified linear unit (ReLU) activation function.
+In total, there are 23556 + 129$p$ neural-network parameters.
+We perform uncertainty quantification by jointly approximating the marginal posterior 0.025- and 0.975-quantiles, from which 95\% central credible intervals for each parameter can be constructed; our quantile network is of the form \eqref{eqn:quantileneuralnetwork}, with each $\vec{v}^{(\tau)}(\cdot)$ given by the GNN architecture described above, but with a suitable activation function for the final layer.